XetalEngine/CachyOsTools/README.md

 # CachyOsTools - Linux System Manager

 > **⚠️ Important Note:** This has only been tested on CachyOS with X11 + KDE.
 Not all features are working as expected.
 I might have added some config file paths from my Manjaro system that don't exist on CachyOS.
-Feel free to fork it and add nice stuff to it.
+Feel free to fork it improve it :D.

 <div align="center">
   <img src="images/logo.png" alt="CachyOsTools Logo">